-NO_2 is measured indirectly.
-First, nitrogen oxide (NO) is measured using the chemiluminescence reaction of NO with O_3 .
+$NO_2$ is measured indirectly.
+First, nitrogen oxide (NO) is measured using the chemiluminescence reaction of NO with $O_3$ .
 Air is drawn into a reaction chamber where it is mixed with a high concentration of ozone from an internal ozone generator.
-Any NO in the air reacts with ozone to produce NO_2 .
+Any NO in the air reacts with ozone to produce $NO_2$ .
 Light emitted from this reaction is detected with a photomultiplier tube and converted to an electrical signal proportional to the NO concentration.
-Next, NO_x is measured by passing the air through a converter where any NO_2 in the air is reduced to NO before the air is passed to the reaction chamber.
-By alternately passing the air directly to the reaction chamber and through the converter before the reaction chamber, the analyzer alternately measures NO and NO_x .
-The NO_2 concentration is equal to the difference between NO_x and NO.
+Next, $NO_x$ is measured by passing the air through a converter where any $NO_2$ in the air is reduced to NO before the air is passed to the reaction chamber.
+By alternately passing the air directly to the reaction chamber and through the converter before the reaction chamber, the analyzer alternately measures NO and $NO_x$ .
+The $NO_2$ concentration is equal to the difference between $NO_x$ and NO.

-NO_x emissions are produced during high-temperature burning of fuels.
-Sources of NO_x include motor vehicles and stationary sources such as power plants and industrial boilers.
+$NO_x$ emissions are produced during high-temperature burning of fuels.
+Sources of $NO_x$ include motor vehicles and stationary sources such as power plants and industrial boilers.

-DOEE currently operates NO_2 monitors at three (3) sites collocated with ozone measurement sensors.
-The NO-NO2-NO_x Thermo-42i analyzers are operated year-round and are located at the River Terrace, McMillan, and Takoma Recreation Center sites.
+DOEE currently operates $NO_2$ monitors at three (3) sites collocated with ozone measurement sensors.
+The NO-NO2-NOx Thermo-42i analyzers are operated year-round and are located at the River Terrace, McMillan, and Takoma Recreation Center sites.

-RA-40: The monitoring regulations for the 2010 NO_2 NAAQS say that the EPA Regional Administrator can require a minimum of forty (40) monitors to be sited inside or outside of CBSAs nationwide in locations with "susceptible and vulnerable" populations.
+RA-40: The monitoring regulations for the 2010 NO2 NAAQS say that the EPA Regional Administrator can require a minimum of forty (40) monitors to be sited inside or outside of CBSAs nationwide in locations with "susceptible and vulnerable" populations.
 The community-level NO2 network monitors are called "RA-40" designated monitors.
 DOEE and EPA assigned a RA-40 designation to the NO2 monitor at the River Terrace station.

-Total Reactive Nitrogen Oxides (NO_y): In January 2011, DOEE installed an Ecotech EC9843 model NO_y analyzer at the McMillan NCore station.
-This is a chemiluminesence-based analyzer that uses a high-performance NO_y converter to measure trace levels of NO_y and NO.
+Total Reactive Nitrogen Oxides (NOy): In January 2011, DOEE installed an Ecotech EC9843 model NOy analyzer at the McMillan NCore station.
+DOEE replaced an EcoTech EC9843 analyzer with Teledyne API model T200U in July 2017.
+These samplers are a chemiluminesence-based analyzers that uses a high-performance NOy converter to measure trace levels of NOy and NO.